 The American Bully is a mix of several other breeds, and while it isn’t an old breed in itself, its predecessors can trace their lineage back thousands of years.
 As discussed in part 1, the breed was created to have the desired attributes of these breeds, but without any of the “bad” parts.

 Part 2 in this 4 part series looks at the breed’s appearance, and where it has got these attributes.
-All information in this series comes from the book, The Bully King Magazine, which is a great place for anyone interested in the breed to start.

 What does the American Bully look like?